 Thrive versus survive – the role of frontline workers in agile supply chain management

-While some retailers have tackled a ton of evolution in the last few years to transcend the traditional linear workflow of S&OP (sales and operations planning), and incorporate technologies for demand sensing, supply planning and scenario planning, fact is, most retailers still hit stress fractures as the pandemic took hold.
-Suddenly, it wasn’t enough to have a supply chain built for speed, retailers needed agile supply chain management to reach all the way to the human frontline.
+While some retailers and their fulfillment and distribution centers have tackled a ton of evolution in the last few years to transcend the traditional linear workflow of S&OP (sales and operations planning) and incorporate technologies for last-mile supply chain efficiency – the fact is, most warehouses still hit stress fractures with the pandemic-propelled shift to e-commerce and frontline workforce shortage.
+Suddenly, it wasn’t enough to have a supply chain built for speed, operations needed agile supply chain management to reach all the way to the frontline.

 What does agility mean on the frontline?